 I’m also collaborating with colleagues on some things that I do not teach on a regular basis:

 Higher education costs have gotten out of hand, and students often struggle to make ends meet and take on mountains of debt.
 A major component of that is the astronomical cost of textbooks.
 OER materials seek to provide students with high-quality texts at no (or very little) cost.

 Part of my OER efforts will be “teaching the teacher” in the use of technology to develop resources and deliver them to the masses.

 My Ph.D. isn’t in economics, business, or finance, but I like to dabble in this fun and fascinating field.
 My criminal justice students will likely wind up in public service fields that, unfortunately, don’t pay very well.
 I try to help them overcome that obstacle by understanding money and investing.

 I’ve developed two sets of resources in this area:

 Fundamentals of Finance for Helping Professionals.
-This text assumes little knowledge of finance and money management and provides strategies for maximizing income, minimizing spending, and controlling debt.
+This text assumes little finance and money management knowledge and provides strategies for maximizing income, minimizing spending, and controlling debt.
 It also provides an introduction to investing for retirement and related concepts.

 Fundamentals of Market Investing.
 This text provides an overview of long-term investing and deals primarily with investing within the context of a tax-sheltered retirement account.
 The basic idea of this text is to provide a clear and concise treatment of a complex topic in plain English.